Remember the good old days of hiring?

 As a job applicant, there is nothing more frustrating than being told, “oh, I’m still waiting to hear back from X.” Whether X is a countersignature on a W9 or a manager’s opinion, it’s normally a bottleneck in the process.
 This is a simple way for how to improve the candidate experience.

 Applicants getting clogged up in the hiring process normally points to liability on the company’s end.
 Sure, some things like pending background checks are beyond your control.
 That said, it’s on your company to ensure that those checks are being run as soon as an applicant consents.

 We’ve seen that oftentimes the biggest reason for delay is due to a slow action time from the company’s side!

-Remember, a good applicant experience goes a long way!
+Remember, a great candidate experience goes a long way!
 Moving your applicant to the next appropriate stage as soon as you can (our product automatically does this, thankfully) makes sure they are not waiting on you for anything.

 On the note of eliminating roadblocks in the hiring process, let’s examine how you run a background check today.

 Like most companies, your team likely moves an applicant into a stage where they are confident in paying for a background check.
 Then it gets tricky: you have to go to an external background check service provider, provide the applicant’s information, wait for them to send the consent form to the applicant, wait for the applicant to fill it out, and finally after all of these steps, you’ll get a response.